© 2022 Northern Digital Inc - All Rights Reserved

 Passive 4-Marker Rigid Bodies

-*For use with the Polaris Vicra only.
+*For use with Polaris Lyra only

-The Tool Kit contains core components needed to get started with the Polaris Vega or Polaris Vicra: 2 Rigid Bodies, 1 Probe, 2 Clamps, and a package of NDI Passive Spheres.
+The Tool Kit contains core components needed to get started with the Polaris Vega or Polaris Lyra: 2 Rigid Bodies, 1 Probe, 2 Clamps, and a package of NDI Passive Spheres.
 Polaris optical tracker must be purchased separately.

 Tool Developer Kit